robenkleene/robenkleene.github.io/_posts/2019-09-12-2015-behind-the-scenes-on-building-3d-touch.md

 categories: Old, Apple, Design
 ---

-Following up to the news that [3D Touch will be removed from the iPhone 11](https://blog.robenkleene.com/2019/09/11/new-iphones-will-replace-3d-touch-with-haptic-touch/), here's a link back to a great 2015 Bloomberg piece by Chris Nosenzo, ["How Apple Built 3D Touch"](https://www.bloomberg.com/features/2015-how-apple-built-3d-touch-iphone-6s/), that includes quotes from Ive, Schiller, and Federighi.
+Following up to the news that [3D Touch will be removed from the iPhone 11 Pro](https://blog.robenkleene.com/2019/09/11/new-iphones-will-replace-3d-touch-with-haptic-touch/), here's a link back to a great 2015 Bloomberg piece by Chris Nosenzo, ["How Apple Built 3D Touch"](https://www.bloomberg.com/features/2015-how-apple-built-3d-touch-iphone-6s/), that includes quotes from Ive, Schiller, and Federighi.
 The piece came out the day 3D Touch debuted on the iPhone 6S.
-I've highlighted a couple bits that represent Apple's design process at its best:
+Here are a couple of bits that represent Apple's design process at its best:

 > Ive is proud of 3D Touch because it improves the experience of owning an iPhone, but he’s also proud of what it says about Apple.
-He can’t think of another company that would have put so many resources into such a seemingly subtle, yet potentially profound, change.
+He can’t think of another company that would have put so many resources into such a seemingly subtle, yet potentially profound, change. [...]

-> [...]

 > Apple’s faith in design helped make it the first company to reach a market cap of more than $750 billion.
 It also means that every few years it has to bet its future on the instincts of a few people with strong opinions about how things should work.
 Ive would rather be sentenced to life with a flip phone than subject his designs to focus groups, so when the company makes a change like 3D Touch, its business plan, basically, is to trust that he and his team are right.